ebears/emerald-dx/README.md

 Following Pokemon don't have shadows.\
 Very large following Pokemon sprites (Regigigas) sometimes clip through tiles.\
-Nighttime lights in Oldale Town turn 'off' when entering town connection.
+Nighttime lights in Oldale Town turn 'off' when entering town connection.\
+The Pokemon Summary screen is messed up when pressing A on the battle move or contest move screen.
+    - It could be likely this is from a broken .bin tilemap file, or a script file pointing to said file.

 ## Credits